 Another branch of the family were found at Wallingswells in the West Riding of Yorkshire.
 "In excavating near the house [of Sir Thomas Woolaston White], in 1829, several stone coffins were found, and amongst them that of Dame Margery Dourant, second abbess of the convent, who died in the reign of Richard I ([1189-1199)]."

 Important Dates for the Doreen family

-Another 221 words (16 lines of text) covering the years 1140 and 1296 are included under the topic Early Doreen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doreen research.
+Another 111 words (8 lines of text) covering the years 1140 and 1296 are included under the topic Early Doreen History in all our PDF Extended History products and printed products wherever possible.

 Doreen Spelling Variations